jmunozti/KubernetesWithTerraform/README.md

 A docker container will be created and a bash shell is ready to go.

-2.- Run this command:
+3.- Run this command:

-./run_terraform.sh
+./run.sh

+When you log into an EC2 instances for the first time you have to add an SSH fingerprint to your known_hosts file.
+If you see some messages like this:

+"The authenticity of host 'ec2-XX-XXX-XXX-XX.compute-1.amazonaws.com (XX.XXX.XXX.XX)' can't be established.
+ECDSA key fingerprint is SHA256:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+Are you sure you want to continue connecting (yes/no)"

+Please answer yes.

-3.- Enjoy!
+4.- Enjoy!

-4.- When you finish your reviews, run:
+5.- When you finish your reviews, run:

 terraform destroy

 to eliminate all created infraestructure in this demo.

-5.- Run this command:
+6.- Run this command:

 exit